A fleet of bespoke machines are being used in the fit-out of Crossrail's tunnels. Find out more about each of the machines below.

 Gallery - Crossrail's multi-purpose gantries

-To support permanent track installation in the Crossrail tunnels between Royal Oak Portal and Bond Street, a concrete shuttle is being used to transport concrete from the temporary railhead at Westbourne Park.
+To support permanent track installation in the Crossrail tunnels between Royal Oak Portal and Bond Street, a concrete shuttle was used to transport concrete from the temporary railhead at Westbourne Park.

 Pre-mixed fibre reinforced concrete from the batching plant is loaded onto the shuttle, delivered into the tunnels and pumped into place.